Art & Culture Grants

 - Individual artists

-- Sole proprietorships or other groups that are neither a 501 (c)(3) corporation or operating under contract with a fiscal sponsor that has not been pre-approved by the Philadelphia Cultural Fund.
+- Sole proprietorships or other groups that are neither a 501 (c)(3) corporation or operating under contract with a fiscal sponsor/parent organization that has not been pre-approved by the Philadelphia Cultural Fund.

 - Religious institutions

 - Agencies and departments of city, state and federal governments

 - Elementary or secondary schools, public, charter or private

 - Colleges and universities, with some exceptions (please speak to Cultural Fund staff before applying).
 Example exception: an art gallery or performance venue housed within a university that has robust public arts programming, designated staff, an advisory board, discrete budgeting, etc. When eligible, only the budget for the public arts and culture programming (not the budget of the umbrella/parent institution) will be considered for grant amount purposes.